1. Home

 Sustainable Packaging

-To achieve our goal of 100% sustainable packaging*1 by 2025, we promote recyclable and reusable designs, as well as the use of biomass-derived and post-consumer recycled (PCR) materials.
-We are specifically working to reduce packaging weight, develop refillable packaging, and design packaging that is easy to recycle*2.
-In addition, we are building a Shiseido circular business model that recycles used packaging as new resources in collaboration with consumers and external partners.
+To achieve our goal of 100% sustainable packaging*2 by 2025, we are adopting recyclable and reusable designs, using bio-based and post-consumer recycled (PCR) materials, reducing packaging weight and encouraging refills to promote reused packaging.
+We have also started initiatives designed to reduce the amount of virgin petroleum-based plastic used by adopting non-plastic alternative materials, and we are introducing mono-material packaging to improve recyclability.*3 In addition, we aim to build a Shiseido circular business model that recycles used packaging as new resources in collaboration with consumers and external partners.

 Shiseido's 5Rs